datkk06/OpenStack-Tutorial/Content/working-neutron.md

 Create tenant and external networks as above and start a new VM in order to check things happen as expected.

 ###Configure VLANs for Tenant networks
 In this section we are going to use a VLAN L2 switch to implement the Tenant networks.
 The switch must support the VLAN trunking in order to get working.
 All the Compute and the Nework nodes have a dedicated physical interface attached to the VLAN L2 switch.
-This interface can be different from the physical interface used for the external network or it can be the same.
-In the first case, the external network can be flat or VLAN based; in the latter, the external network should be VLAN based to make things simple.
+This interface can be different from the physical interface used for the external network.
+The external network is flat or VLAN based.

 In our case, we are going to use two separate physical interfaces: